 If levied, the rate must be 1 percent.
 The tax is levied on all rental charges subject to the transient rental tax pursuant to s.
 212.03, F.S.
 Once a county qualifies as a high tourism impact county and levies the tax, the county shall retain the designation for the period of the tax levy.
-Monroe, Orange, and Osceola counties levy this tax as of October 1, 2014, and each county retains this designation until its tax levy ends.
+Monroe, Orange, Osceola, and Palm Beach counties levy this tax as of November 1, 2015, and each county retains this designation until its tax levy ends.

-According to the Department of Revenue, Palm Beach and Pinellas counties were certified as having sufficient sales in calendar year 2013.
-Consequently, these two counties are eligible to levy this tax during calendar year 2014, but neither county has yet imposed the tax.
-According to the Department, Broward and Walton counties appear to be eligible to levy the tax in 2014 due to sufficient sales activity during calendar year 2013; however, neither county has been formally certified by the Department.
+According to the Department of Revenue, Broward and Pinellas counties were certified as having sufficient sales in calendar year 2014.
+Consequently, these two counties are eligible to levy this tax during calendar year 2015, but neither county has yet imposed the tax.
+According to the Department, Walton County appears to be eligible to levy the tax in 2015 due to sufficient sales activity during calendar year 2014; however, the county has been formally certified by the Department.